Last updated: May 6, 2026

 What if I want job-training or classes that could lead to work?

-Start with a technical college, Adult Education, or the Georgia Department of Labor’s education and training page.
-Also note one important change: the state says Georgia no longer offers SCSEP as of July 1, 2025.
-If you were looking for SCSEP, use Career Centers and WorkSource Georgia instead.
+Start with a technical college, Georgia Adult Education, or Georgia Department of Labor education and training resources.
+Georgia DHS says it no longer offers SCSEP as of July 1, 2025, but current SCSEP providers in Georgia may still include Legacy Link and AARP Foundation.

 What if classes are full or my county offers almost nothing?

-Use a two-step backup plan.
-First, check the next county’s library, Adult Education provider, or technical college.
-Second, use a free online bridge such as FreeCampus or your library’s online resources while you wait.
-If transportation, disability, or caregiving is the real barrier, call 1-866-552-4464 and ask what practical support exists in your region.
+Check the next county’s library, Adult Education provider, or technical college.
+Use a free online bridge such as FreeCampus or library digital resources while you wait.
+If transportation or disability is the barrier, call Georgia ADRC.

 Editorial note: This guide is produced based on our Editorial Standards using official and other high-trust sources, regularly updated and monitored, but not affiliated with any government agency and not a substitute for official school, library, or program guidance.
 Individual outcomes cannot be guaranteed.